corewithharry/Ling-28-Final-Project/README.md

 ### Installing

 Once you have cloned the repository, you need to setup the output directory for the graphs.
 Create a folder called 'graph_outputs' and inside that another folder 'v3' (this will hold the output of the graph).
-The graph is generated as a .pickle python output which converts the
+The graph is generated as a .pickle python output which converts the NetworkX model object into a storable bytes.

 you can create the SentiGraph by running: